dtinblack/dtinblack.github.io/README.md

 # Thanks

-Many people to thank but special mention to the [ Jekyll Bootstrap ] ( http://jekyllbootstrap.com/ ) for their [ Jekyll Introduction ] ( http://jekyllbootstrap.com/lessons/jekyll-introduction.html )
+Many people to thank but special mention to [ Jekyll Bootstrap ] ( http://jekyllbootstrap.com/ ) for their [ Jekyll Introduction ] ( http://jekyllbootstrap.com/lessons/jekyll-introduction.html )